Article I – Duties of the Directors

 - The Nominating Committee shall be appointed two months prior to the Annual General Meeting and shall consist of two Directors and three other members of the Society.
-It shall submit to the Secretary at least one month prior to the Annual General Meeting, a list of members nominated for election to the offices of President, Vice-President, Recording Secretary, Corresponding Secretary, Treasurer and two Directors-at-Large.
+It shall submit to the Secretary at least one month prior to the Annual General Meeting, a list of members nominated for election to the offices of President, Vice-President, Recording Secretary, Corresponding Secretary, Treasurer, and two Directors-at-Large.
 The nominees for Group Chairpersons4 shall be obtained from the relevant Special Interest Groups.

 Article III – Finance

-- The annual subscription for regular, dual family and student members shall be established by the Board of Directors.
+- The annual subscription for regular, dual family, and student members shall be established by the Board of Directors.

-- Dues for the current fiscal year are payable October 1st to the Treasurer or his appointee.
+- Dues for the current fiscal year are payable on October 1st to the Treasurer or his appointee.

-- The Board may authorize the Treasurer to accept less than the full annual dues for prompt payment, for stated limited privileges or for a term of less than one year.
+- The Board may authorize the Treasurer to accept less than the full annual dues for prompt payment, for stated limited privileges, or for a term of less than one year.